xiaoxianyu-office/mm/Skills/Effects.md

 - `nonSelfWorld`/`nonSelf`: every player in the world other than the caster of the mechanic
 - `target`: the target of the mechanic
 - `world`: every player in the world
+- `nearby`: every nearby player
-- `tracked`: every player that is within render distance of the caster
+- `tracked`: every player who's clients can render the caster
 - `@Targeter`: every player that the targeter targets

+> The default value is `nearby`

 Of particular relevance is the `audience=@Targeter` attribute, that allows any entity targeter to be used as the audience of the effect
 ```yaml